-- 1 Under the funding opportunity "Bridge Discovery", grants are awarded to qualified researchers who intend to conduct a research and innovation project with the clear goal of developing a future technological application or service. - 2 Bridge Discovery supports interactions between basic and applied research to realise the innovation potential of scientific results. - 3 Bridge Discovery projects must focus on technological innovation that has a positive impact on society and the economy. - 4 Calls for Bridge Discovery proposals are announced periodically.
-Up to 2 calls may be announced per year.
+- 1 Under the funding opportunity "BRIDGE Discovery", grants are awarded to qualified researchers who intend to conduct a research and innovation project with the clear goal of developing a future technological application or service. - 2 BRIDGE Discovery supports interactions between basic and applied research to realise the innovation potential of scientific results.
+Cooperation between universities, the Swiss federal institutes of technology, research institutes, and universities of applied sciences (UAS) will be considered a positive feature in the evaluation process (Article 11b). - 3 BRIDGE Discovery projects must focus on technological innovation that has a positive impact on society or the economy. - 4 Calls for BRIDGE Discovery proposals are announced annually.